I never knew my dad, so the experience of watching my husband become a father has been powerful for me.

 Every time he crouches down and invites one of our kids to run and jump into his strong arms, I know exactly how much that means.

-When he cranks up Never Grow Up on the stereo, grabs our oldest by the hand, and twirls her around the living room.
+When he cranks up one of our favorite love songs for kids on the stereo, grabs our oldest by the hand, and twirls her around the living room.